Louis-DR/OmniCores-BuildingBlocks/sources/data/read_write_enable/asynchronous_advanced_fifo/asynchronous_advanced_fifo.md

 **Clock domain crossing** is handled by synchronizing Gray-coded pointers between domains using multi-stage synchronizers.
 Gray coding ensures that only one bit changes at a time, preventing metastability issues during clock domain crossing.

-The level, status, and threshold outputs are calculated based on the Grey-coded read and write pointers, with both domains having their own view of the FIFO based on their synchronized pointers.
+The level, status, and threshold outputs are calculated based on the Gray-coded read and write pointers, with both domains having their own view of the FIFO based on their synchronized pointers.

 The `write_miss` and `read_error` flags are cleared when the respective `write_clear_miss` and `read_clear_error` inputs are asserted.